pranjal-barnwal/reach-hub/README.md

     - *We would still need to update the database daily because of updated ratings.
 So we can use a self repeatable function with 1-day delay to update the database*

-- Since loading `/top-players` or `/player/{username}/rating-history` endpoint is not resource and time intensive, so we don't need to store them in Database
+- Since loading `/top-players` or `/player/{username}/rating-history` endpoint is not much resource and time intensive, so we don't need to store them in Database.
+We will keep it for the next version upgrade.
+    - *We could also have used a different database table with Primary-Key as username and other elements in row would be storing the ratings of last 30 days.
+So that if the same query occurs for the username, we could have fetched based upon the Primary-Key (username)*

 ## License